New York State Consolidated Laws

 provisions of paragraph (a) of subdivision two of this section would be

-date of violation and the appearance date for such violation such person
+violation and the appearance date for such violation such person purchased or

-purchased or rented a helmet, which meets the requirements of paragraph
+rented a helmet, which meets the requirements of paragraph (a) of subdivision

-person was unable to purchase a helmet or seat.
-Such waiver of fine
+economic hardship such person was unable to purchase a helmet or seat.
+Such

-shall not apply to a second or subsequent conviction under paragraph (a)
+waiver of fine shall not apply to a second or subsequent conviction under

-years of age and less than fourteen years of age to ride as a passenger
+of age and less than fourteen years of age to ride as a passenger on a

 established by the commissioner.